 Screws, nails, masking tape, or thumbtacks are not to be used to hang items on the walls.
+Please seek to avoid the wallpapered look.
 Deans reserve the right to remove any items found in the room that are not consistent with school standards.
 If something needs to be repaired, notify the dean and a work order will be filled out.